azure97/azure97.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year CS PhD student at National University of Singapore, where I am fortunate to be advised by [Seth Gilbert](https://www.comp.nus.edu.sg/~gilbert/).
+I am a final year CS PhD student at National University of Singapore, where I am fortunate to be advised by [Seth Gilbert](https://www.comp.nus.edu.sg/~gilbert/).
 Previously, I received my bachelor's degree in computer science from Universitas Indonesia.

 I am broadly interested in distributed algorithms.
 Currently, my focus is on Byzantine consensus.